CALL FOR PAPERS

-CALL FOR PAPERS: THEATRE HISTORIOGRAPHY WORKING GROUP (IFTR Barcelona, July 22-26 2013)
+THEATRE HISTORIOGRAPHY WORKING GROUP

-The group works by circulating papers to members in advance of the conference.
+The Historiography Working Group works by circulating papers to members in advance of the conference.
 Those who have circulated papers are invited to speak for not more than ten minutes about the context in which they have written their pieces, and about points where they would particularly welcome a response.
 (Participants take care to read all the papers carefully, so an oral summary of the paper is discouraged.)
 Submissions are normally linked to a research project that the author currently has in progress.
-The group spends about 20 minutes discussing each paper, and the emphasis of the discussion is upon historiographic method rather than the detail of the content.
+The group spends about 20 minutes discussing each paper, and the emphasis of the discussion is upon historiographical method rather than the detail of the content.
 The aim of the discussion is always to be constructive.
 It is a way of working that has been found helpful by young scholars inexperienced in presentation, and by scholars whose first language is not English, but it has evolved because it suits the needs of those who are working on a larger project, which is often seen to be growing from year to year.
 We shall particularly welcome proposals from new scholars and from scholars outside Europe.

-The Working Group conveners reserve the right to select proposals that best fit the theme of our meeting and may ask for revisions.
-We will respond to proposals received by 15 January.
-The full text of the selected papers (no more than 5000 words) must be emailed to the conveners by 1 July 2013, for uploading onto the group’s website.
+The Working Group conveners reserve the right to select proposals that best fit the historiographical theme of our meeting and may ask for revisions.
+We will respond to proposals received by 15February 2015.
+The full text of the selected papers (no more than 5000 words) must be emailed to the conveners by 1 June 2015, for uploading onto the group’s website.
 For further information please do not hesitate to contact one of the conveners.

-The current conveners of the Historiography Working Group are:
+The current conveners of the Historiography Working Group are